 SECTION 4.
 Notice.
 Thirty days written notice shall be required for any regular or special general membership meeting where business is to be conducted.

 SECTION 5.
 Quorum.
 A quorum for any general membership meeting consists of ten per cent of the Active membership.

 SECTION 6.
 Voting.

-- Each dues paying entity in the Active member class is entitled to one vote regardless of the number of representatives at the meeting or the level of dues assessed.
+a.
+Each dues paying entity in the Active and Retired member classes are entitled to one vote regardless of the number of representatives at the meeting or the level of dues assessed

-- Only Active members current in dues payment are eligible to vote.
+b.
+Only Active and Retired members current in dues payment are eligible to vote.

 ARTICLE VI — OFFICERS